 GARY P. COHEN

 As a young child Gene sang songs with his sisters and brothers while doing chores.
 Later, he sang in the church choir, then in the school chorus.
 But he began to study music when learning an instrument.
 He played French horn throughout college and began playing harmonica during that time.
 He gave up playing French horn for something easier, like a violin, which he found at a flea market.
 But he decided to stop playing classic band and orchestra music, because he just wanted to have fun playing.

 People were surprised that he could play blues harp, but it got him into his first band.
 He has spent the last 25 years trying to make his fiddle playing listenable.
-But having reached my goal of having fun playing music, he is hoping that he can make it fun for you.
+But having reached his goal of having fun playing music, he is hoping that he can make it fun for you.